python/devguide/documenting.rst

 text.
 Long descriptions full of corner cases and caveats can create the impression that a function is more complex or harder to use than it actually is.

-The documentation for :func:`super` is an example of where a good deal of information was condensed into a few short paragraphs.
-Discussion of :func:`super` could have filled a chapter in a book, but it is often easier to grasp a terse description than a lengthy narrative.

 Code Examples
 -------------